 - Patreon: The CAP receives support from listeners and readers who have joined its Patreon community at: www.patreon.com/ChinaAfricaProject

 - Foundations: From time to time, CAP receives smallscale grants from select, non-partisan foundations.

 Want More Information?

-Both Eric and Cobus are fully transparent about the mission of the CAP, its funding and partnerships.
+CAP does not, and will not, accept any funding for any governments or corporations or any organization that would compromise CAP’s editorial autonomy.
+Both Eric and Cobus are fully transparent about the mission of the CAP, its funding, and its partnerships.
 If you have any questions or would like more information on anything mentioned above, please do not hesitate to contact Eric at email@example.com.